cran/clust.bin.pair/README.md

 - **Psychiatry**: Psychiatrists and their patients were asked to evaluate the applicability of various concerns and treatments to the patient.
 The data is tested to see how well patient and doctor perception aligns.
 - **Thyroids**: Hyperparathyroidism patients were scanned using both PET and SPECT tests.
 The data is tested to evaluate the sensitivity and specificity of the two tomogoraphy tests.

+## Documentation

+Description of functions as well as usage examples are available in the [reference manual](https://cran.r-project.org/package=clust.bin.pair/clust.bin.pair.pdf).

 ## Installation and Use

-You can install the latest development version from GitHub:
+You can install the latest release from CRAN:

-    install.packages("devtools")
-	devtools::install_github("dgopstein/clust.bin.pair")
+    install.packages("clust.bin.pair")

 To use, load as follows: